Tuesday, February 18, 2020

 Fact or Fiction?

-The secret diary of Adm.
+The Secret Diary of Adm.
 Richard E. Byrd, Jr. and Operation Highjump

 Patriot Outlaws Radio - February 22, 2020